 Feeling bummed because you’ve got a small pantry?
-Don’t be.
-While luxurious open shelving and decanted everything with space to breathe may not be in your pantry’s cards, small pantries have their benefits and can be just as effective as large ones.
+Don’t.
+While luxurious open shelving and decanting everything with space to breathe may not be in your pantry’s cards, small pantries have their benefits and can be just as effective as large ones.
 Let’s dive into some benefits of small pantries and strategies for maximizing the space you’ve got.

 When you have a small pantry, you need to be a bit more creative about your storage and organization, but once you get a system in place, it can be quite nice to have a small pantry to upkeep.

 Benefits of Small Pantries

 It may not be the stuff of dreams, but if you have a small pantry you can…

 - Fill it with bins without breaking the bank.
 Large pantries have more storage space, which equals more baskets, which equals more money.
 Smaller pantries need to work hard, but you can splurge a bit on bins to help it be more effective without feeling too guilty about how much you’re spending.

 - Resist temptation.
 It’s easy to get lured into purchasing an excessive amount of food when it’s on sale.
 With a small pantry, it’s much easier to grab one or two sale items and then continue with your shopping, knowing that you’ve got enough.

 - Waste less food.
 While you’ll probably still find a few expired items when looking through your food storage, you shouldn’t find too much in a small pantry — there’s not a lot of room for the food to hide.

 - Quickly reset your space.
 It’s a much simpler project to give a small pantry an overhaul than to reset a large pantry.
 The less you have, the less you have to clean, right?

 - Get creative.
 Think outside the box and have some fun.
 Can you add hooks on open wall space?
 Can you add a rack to the door?
 There are a lot of great ways to maximize space in a small pantry which can be quite fun.
 Not your idea of fun?
 Consult with a professional and see if they can help.